Dealing with barking behaviour

 Barking at other animals or moving objects

 If your dog barks every time another animal or a vehicle passes the living room window, try closing the curtains and putting a radio on to distract them.
 During walks, ignore your dog if he starts to bark at other animals and reward him when he doesn’t bark.

 Train your dog to sit on a mat on your command so that you can instruct him to go there when the postman arrives.
 To do this, start by training your dog to go to the mat at any time and offer him a treat when he gets there.
 He’ll soon associate the mat with good things.
 Next get your dog to go to the mat and instruct a friend to put some letters through the letterbox.
 Only reward your dog if he doesn’t bark.
 You should get to the stage where you can direct your dog to the mat when the postman arrives and he will sit there quietly.

 The Animo activity and behavior monitor records excessive barking so that you know when your dog barks and how much.
 If you know the time that your dog barks, this can help you to determine the possible cause so that you can try to find a solution.

 Get a buddy

 If your dog gets on well with other dogs, it might be time to get him a companion, provided you have the resources and space to do so.
 Another dog will give your dog a buddy to play with while you are out which should sort out his boredom barking.

-If your dog continues to bark when you’ve tried everything you can think of to prevent it, it might be time to contact a pet behaviourist to get to the bottom of your dog’s barking behaviour.
+If your dog continues to bark when you’ve tried everything you can think of to prevent it, it might be time to contact a pet behaviorist to get to the bottom of your dog’s barking behavior.